zakiarsyad/http-routing-api/README.md

-# HTTP-Round-Robin-API
+# Routing API
-These project is to simulate on how a server can distribute the requests to destionation servers using roung-robin algorithm, by pick 2 random destionation servers and choose a server who has a lower load.
+These project is to simulate on how a server can distribute the requests to destionation servers using round-robin algorithm, by pick 2 random destionation servers and choose a server who has a lower load.
 There are 2 kind of servers:
 - Routing API.
 The one who distributes the requests to destination servers
 - Simple API.
 The destination server